rsburke4/RoundThingOfRiches/README.md

 The game is intended to be played on a single computer, with all elements managed by a moderator.
 This makes it useful for in-person settings, such as a classroom with the teacher as the moderator, or virtual meetings, such as an ice breaker activity for remote teams.
 See below on how to launch and manage the game.

+The game is playable on all desktop browsers here: https://rsburke.itch.io/roundthing-of-riches

 # Game objective and rules

 (Game rules have been adopted from the TV game show rules, which are summarized [here](https://roulettedoc.com/wof-rules).)